Rfaelv/InstabiliTool/about.md

 ### People
 ---
 This software was developed by [Rafael Vieira de Oliveira](http://lattes.cnpq.br/1851035547350298) [1] with orientation of [Janine Domingos Vieira](http://lattes.cnpq.br/0355710321530328) [2].
-1. Undergraduate at Department of Civil Engineering in Federal Fluminese University
+1. Undergraduate student at Department of Civil Engineering in Fluminese Federal University
-2. Professor at Department of Civil Engineering in Federal Fluminese University
+2. Professor at Department of Civil Engineering in Fluminese Federal University